Understanding Anomalous Magnetothermal Transport via Disentangling Shear and Compression Phonons

 The spectral density of the spin-phonon coupling is defined as

 which encodes the spin-phonon coupling strength as well as the density of states of phonon.
-We evaluate the spectral density functions of the compressional and shear modes for a three-dimensional corner sharing octahedral crystal structure as shown in the SM.~\cite{SM} In the low-temperature regime, where acoustic modes dominate, the spectral density exhibits a characteristic cubic frequency dependence, $J_i^{\Gamma_a}(\omega) \propto \omega^3$.
+We evaluate the spectral density functions of the compressional and shear modes for a three-dimensional corner-sharing octahedral crystal structure, as shown in Fig. S1 of the SM.
+In the low-temperature regime, where acoustic modes dominate, the spectral density exhibits a characteristic cubic frequency dependence, $J_i^{\Gamma_a}(\omega) \propto \omega^3$.
+More complex phonon spectra and spin-lattice coupling strengths may shift the relative spectral weights of the compression and shear modes, but the qualitative scaling and the mode-selective mechanism remain robust.
 The spin system absorption spectral weight, on the other hand, is defined as

 where $E_{nm} \equiv E_n - E_m$.
 This quantifies the thermally weighted transition probabilities across the spin energy levels resonant with the absorbed phonon energy from the phonon bath.
 To characterize bulk transport, we invoke steady-state local energy conservation to map the site currents $\langle\hat{j}_i^{\Gamma_a}\rangle$ onto the longitudinal bond current $\langle\hat{\mathcal{J}}_{S}^{\Gamma_a}\rangle$, which is evaluated at the chain center as shown in Fig. \ref{fig:spin-bath} by summing the heat current from the left side of the chain, i.e., $\sum_{i< N/2}\langle\hat{j}_i^{\Gamma_a}\rangle$.